DBraun/TD-Faust/README.md

 ### Windows

 Run the latest `win64.exe` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
 After installing, copy `C:/Program Files/Faust/share/faust/` to `C:/Program Files/Derivative/TouchDesigner/share/faust/`.
 If you're using a TouchDesigner executable in a different location, the destination path in this step would be different such as `C:\Program Files\Derivative\TouchDesigner.2021.38110\share\faust`.
+If you want the absolute latest version of Faust, you can create this `share/faust` folder by copying from [Faust Libraries](https://github.com/grame-cncm/faustlibraries).

 Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
 Download and unzip the latest Windows version.
 Copy `faust.dll`, `TD-Faust.dll`, and `sndfile.dll` to this repository's `Plugins` folder.
+Open `TD-Faust.toe` and compile a few examples.

 ### macOS

 Run the latest `.dmg` installer from FAUST's [releases](https://github.com/grame-cncm/faust/releases).
 If you have an M1 ("Apple Silicon"), choose `*arm64.dmg`, otherwise choose `*x64.dmg`.
 After installing, copy `Faust-2.X/share/faust/` to `/usr/local/share/faust`.
+If you want the absolute latest version of Faust, you can create this `share/faust` folder by copying from [Faust Libraries](https://github.com/grame-cncm/faustlibraries).

+Visit TD-Faust's [Releases](https://github.com/DBraun/TD-Faust/releases) page.
+Download and unzip the latest macOS version.
+Copy `libfaust.2.dylib` and `TD-Faust.plugin` to this repository's `Plugins` folder.
+Open `TD-Faust.toe` and compile a few examples.

-Due to some difficulties with codesigning, for the moment you must compile TD-Faust on your own computer.
+If there's a warning about the codesigning certificate, you may need to compile TD-Faust on your own computer.

 1. Clone this repository with git.
 Then update all submodules in the root of the repository with `git submodule update --init --recursive`
 2. Install Xcode.